-- 30. Kahawai have a unique role in the coastal marine ecosystem in concentrating krill or small fish at the surface.
+- 28. Kahawai have a unique role in the coastal marine ecosystem in concentrating krill or small fish at the surface.
 Kahawai are often joined by other fish species, marine mammals, and sea birds in the feeding mêlée.
 The size and frequency of these feeding frenzies (as described by T.E.
 Donne and others in Appendix 1) has certainly diminished over the years.
-Now it is rare to see thousands of redbill gulls and white fronted terns hovering over a boiling mass of kahawai. - 31.
-It seems obvious to many experienced fishers that the decline in kahawai, in terms of numbers and its range, led to a reduction in the seabird population.
-The environmental principles of the Fisheries Act 1996 (s9) require all persons exercising or performing, duties or powers under the Act to take into account the long-term viability of associated and dependent species. - 32.
-There is no other species in coastal waters that herd white bait and fry in the same way as kahawai.
-This is particularly important to the white fronted tern, also known as the kahawai bird.
-Kahawai also concentrate krill, anchovies and pilchard schools creating feeding opportunities for species such as snapper, kingfish, dolphin, whales, trevally, sharks, several species of seabirds including, shearwaters, gannets, terns and gulls.
-It is doubtful if any other coastal species is responsible for such diverse and concentrated feeding opportunities for such a long list of associated species. - 33.
-The statutory obligation is clear increase abundance and ensure the viability of the associated and dependent species by a meaningful and measurable amount over their natural range.
-Kahawai are absent now from coast Otago where they once were plentiful.
-In east Northland, the other end of the range, abundance has been massively reduced. - 34.
-New Zealand is acknowledged as a biodiversity hotspot for marine life.
-We have an international obligation to tread carefully and maintain this extraordinarily rich biodiversity we were so fortunate to inherit.
-We also have an obligation to protect this biodiversity for future generations of New Zealanders, our mokopuna.
+It is rare to see thousands of redbill gulls and white fronted terns hovering over a boiling mass of kahawai. - 29.
+It seems obvious to many experienced fishers that the decline in kahawai, in terms of numbers and its range, has lead to a reduction in the seabird population.
+The environmental principles of the Fisheries Act 1996 (s9) require all persons exercising or performing, duties or powers under the Act to take into account the long term viability of associated and dependant species. - 30.
+There is no other species in coastal waters that herd bait fish in the same way as kahawai.
+This creates feeding opportunities for species such as snapper, kingfish, dolphin, whales, trevally, sharks, several species of seabirds including, shearwaters, gannets, turns, and gulls.
+It is doubtful if any other species takes such a critical role and is responsible for such diverse and concentrated feeding opportunities for such a long list of associated species. - 31.
+The statutory obligation is clear increase abundance and ensure the viability of the associated and dependent species by a meaningful and measurable amount.